 The 2020-2024 Consolidated Plan examines the needs of the community and reviews established plans in the community, combining all the information together with public and stakeholder input to guide the City's goals and strategies for the next five years.
-It provides a blueprint for the City as it utilizes CDBG, HOME, ESG and HOPWA funding, as well as for other funding related to community development.
+It provides a blueprint for the City as it utilizes CDBG, HOME, ESG and HOPWA funding, as well as for other funding related to community and economic development.

 The City of Springfield is the Unified Funding Agency and lead agency for the Springfield-Hampden County Continuum of Care (CoC).
-The CoC engages in its own analysis and planning for all of Hampden County.
-The City's Consolidated Plan and the CoC's Plan are closely coordinated and include the same goals and strategies to make homelessness rare, short as possible, and non-recurring.
+The CoC engages in its own analysis and planning to respond to homelessness throughout all of Hampden County.
+The City's Consolidated Plan and the CoC's Plan are closely coordinated and include the same goals and strategies to make homelessness rare, as short as possible, and non-recurring.
 Figure 3 is a map of the Springfield-Hampden CoC service area.

-The City also considered the strategies and missions of other private and public funding resources and initiatives in the community when developing its Consolidated Plan goals.
-Examples of these considerations include, but are not limited to, the United Way of Pioneer Valley, Live Well Springfield, Springfield Climate Justice Initiative, Massachusetts Fair Housing Center, MassHire

-Hampden County Workforce Board, and the Springfield Regional Chamber.
+In its planning, the City also considered the strategies and missions of other private and public funding resources and initiatives in the community when developing its Consolidated Plan goals.
+Examples of these considerations include, but are not limited to, the United Way of Pioneer Valley, Live Well Springfield, Springfield Climate Justice Initiative, Massachusetts Fair Housing Center, MassHire Hampden County Workforce Board, and the Springfield Regional Chamber.
 While some of the initiatives were not items that directly result in the development of housing units or serve people, they offer guidance to the types of projects that the City should prioritize.
 Some of these priorities include:

-- Support organizations and programs with diverse or inclusive Boards of Directors and staff. - Support programs and projects that help low- and moderate-income households address changing demands of client change as it relates to housing efficiency, disaster preparation or other needs. - Support programs and projects that help low- and moderate-income individuals who are less likely to access services but may need provided assistance. - Support fair housing choice through advocacy, education and testing, as well as developing and improving amenities near affordable housing. - Support programs that improve access to education and job training opportunities, as well as improving access to broadband internet services. - Support the development of green infrastructure where it is financially feasible as part of neighborhood revitalization.
+- Support organizations and programs with diverse or inclusive Boards of Directors and staff - Support programs and projects that help low- and moderate-income households address changing demands of client change as it relates to housing efficiency, disaster preparation or other needs - Support programs and projects that help low- and moderate-income individuals who are less likely to access services but may need provided assistance - Support fair housing choice through advocacy, education and testing, as well as increasing opportunity within racially and ethnically concentrated areas of poverty - Support programs that improve access to education and job training opportunities, as well as improving access to broadband internet services - Support the development of green infrastructure where it is financially feasible as part of neighborhood revitalization